How to spend a day in Coffin Bay National Park

 This vast coastal wilderness with its rugged limestone cliffs, large coastal sand dunes, abundant wildlife, pristine sandy beaches and sheltered tranquil waters of Coffin Bay is a nature lover’s paradise.

-With so much to see and do, we’ve enlisted the help of National Parks and Wildlife Service SA Ranger Sam Everingham.
+With so much to see and do, we’ve enlisted the help of National Parks and Wildlife Service SA Ranger Elly Schultz.

-Not only is the park his personal office, it’s also his home.
-Sam has lived in the park for several years, so he knows all the best spots to visit.
-Here are his tips for a perfect day out:
+Elly has worked in the park for several years, so she knows all the best spots to visit.
+Here are her tips for a perfect day out:

 Entry to the park is through the small coastal township of Coffin Bay, located 50 km west of the regional city of Port Lincoln.